boubouleuh/Nickel-BeamMP-Plugin/README.md

     `$ git checkout dev`

-    `$ chmod +x modules.sh && sudo modules.sh`

-    Now wait for the modules to install and head to the <a href="#first-setup">First Setup</a> section.
+    Now head to the <a href="#first-setup">First Setup</a> section.
 - ### Windows
     If you really need to run it on Windows, you will need either WSL or Docker or an other solution to have a virtual Linux environment.

-    BeamMP has limitations that I can't handle on Windows yet.
+    BeamMP use Lua 5.4 for the windows version for now and i cant handle it.

 <h2 id="first-setup">First setup</h2>

 - ### Permissions
     You need to give you Administrator permissions, in order to do that use this command in your running server console :

-    `/grantrole Administrator yourUsernameHere` Yes, replace "yourUsernameHere" with your username.
+    `/grantrole administrator yourUsernameHere` Yes, replace "yourUsernameHere" with your username.

     You can also use this command to add Moderators and other roles.